ScryEngineering/scrygroup.com/content/blog-posts/2020-03-16/coronovirus-update.md

 One of the most important things in times like these is to keep thinking clearly and to be as well informed about developments as possible.
 The community must come first, *we will lose some profits but that is fine*.
 We as a company can only exist only on top of a strong society and we do not forget this.
-So preserving the conditions that allow the broader populace thrive has to be our priority, and should be for all organizations out there.
+So preserving the conditions that allow the broader populace to be healthy and thrive has to be our priority, and should be for all organizations out there.

 This post is a work in progress, we will update it as new information comes out.

 ## Don't step down from hard decisions

 One of the toughest things in difficult times is making decisions.
-It is easy to do nothing but decisions must still be made and avoiding making the tough decisions tends to make things worse.
+It is easy to do nothing but decisions must still be made and avoiding making tough decisions tends to make things worse.
 If you are a leader you must step up, this is not the time to abdicate.

 One thing that can help you be able to make decisions is to be very mindful of the amount of mental capacity you have available to you. *In times of stress you will have less capacity to think than normal*.
 Proactively planning to help deal with future stress is especially important.